ClaireGuerin/mesa/README.md

 ## Usage

-### A mostly comprehensive description of the classes in the Mesa framework
+### A wanna-be comprehensive manual of the Mesa framework
 Mesa has two core objects, Agent and Model.
 These are the basics to build a Mesa ABM. `Agent` and `Model` each require a `step()` function which contains a single step for the / all individual(s).
 The `step()` function is used by the Scheduler of your choice.
 Schedulers are in the `mesa.time` module. *Some Schedulers also require an `advance()` function, which will apply the changes prepared in the `step()` function.*

 #### Agent class